26 июня 2018

 Due to constantly decreasing popularity of landline phone networks, I would not recommend to rely upon public phones (local name — “taxophones”) anymore.
 It would be more convenient to use local SIM card for cheap domestic calls and internet.

 Even pre-paid cell service in Russia is not anonymous, it means that buying a SIM means conclusion of a contract with cell operator.
-As an option, a tourist may buy a SIM from “unofficial” seller - beside almost any subway station or street market.
-In fact, it is illegal, but the only problem that may arise is possible termination of the SIM after a few weeks months.
+As an option, a tourist may buy a SIM from “unofficial” seller — beside almost any subway station or street market.
+In fact, it is illegal, but the only problem that may arise is possible termination of the SIM after a few weeks or even months of use.
 On the other hand, it is not a big problem if you are not intending to use the SIM more than a week or two.

-Most of tariffs include pre-paid service package - several gigabytes of internet, 50-100-200 minutes of local calls, a few dozens of sms etc - for average monthly fee of around 4-10€.
+Most of tariffs include pre-paid service package — several gigabytes of internet, 50-100-200 minutes of local calls, a few dozens of sms etc — for average monthly fee of around 4-10€.
 International calls are not cheap as a rule, I recommend to use internet messengers, social networks or VOIP instead.
-There are four major cell operators of Russia (Beeline, Megafon, Tele2 and MTS - all websites available in Russian only, except the last one).
+There are four major cell operators of Russia (Beeline, Megafon, Tele2 and MTS — all websites available in Russian only).
 All of them offer rather good and stable 4G coverage within St.Petersburg, tariffs do not differ drastically, so the choice is a matter of personal preference.

-I use Megafon (probably not the cheapest, but it seems to have the best coverage in the subway).
+I use Megafon (probably not the cheapest, but it seems to have the best coverage in my usual places).

 Megafon.
 Speedtest.